MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ---
 # Migration Manager: Reports, errors & status codes for cloud migrations

-Migration Manager generates a series of logs and reports for cloud migration scenarios.
+Migration Manager generates a series of logs and reports for scan/migration tasks in clound migration scenarios.
 There are two sets of reports: Those generated during the scan stage and those during the actual migration.

 A scan/migration task presents as a row in the Migration Manager scan/migration list.
-The task equals to:
+Normally, a task equals:

 - **Google Drive:** Personal or Shared Drive
 - **Dropbox:** Member or Team folder